 This is especially challenging to larger ecommerce websites that are adding new products regularly; on a poorly structured website with lots of categories, new product pages would not receive enough link juice, and as a result, suffer the ranking consequences.

-In retrospect, I should have focussed on smaller to medium-sized websites and stayed away for 500K+ page websites since at those levels the complexity of network analysis is insane.
-For example, visualizing Otto.com with Gephi took 12 hours on a 24core, 64GB RAM virtual machine and the structure was still too dense to make any sense out of it.
+In retrospect, it would have been wise to focus on small to medium sized websites and ignore anything over 500K+ pages since, at those levels, the complexity of network analysis is ridiculous.
+Visualizing Otto.com with Gephi took 12 hours on a 24core, 64GB RAM virtual machine, and the structure was still too dense to make any sense out of it.